Kardashian’s Ex Lamar Odom Filming His Own Reality Show Fresh Out Of Rehab

 Lamar Odom is launching his own reality show fresh out of rehab.
-Is the former NBA baller filming his troubled life on camera because he needs income?
+Is the former NBA star filming his troubled life on camera because he needs income?

 Khloe Kardashian’s ex may have learned a thing of two from his short time on Keeping Up With The Kardashians.
 Lamar Odom is filming his own reality television show where his sobriety ‘struggles’ will be shown on camera for the world to see.